 Google Assistant is wonderfully useful on a watch, especially if you can’t reach your phone.
-Thanks to their Wear OS backbone, both Samsung Galaxy Watch 4 owners can access Google Assistant directly from their wrists.
-Galaxy Watch 5 owners can now also partake in the excitement.
-The voice assistant doesn’t simply appear automatically, though, so you’ll need to jump through a few hoops to activate it.
+Thanks to their Wear OS backbone, both Samsung Galaxy Watch 4 and Galaxy Watch 5 lines can access Assistant.
+But the voice assistant doesn’t simply appear automatically.
+You’ll need to jump through a few hoops to activate it.
 But don’t fret; the process is involved but definitely worth the effort.
 Read on to learn how to use Google Assistant on the Samsung Galaxy Watch 4 and Galaxy Watch 5.

 Once you've installed Google Assistant on your Galaxy Watch 4 or 5, say Hey Google to summon the voice assistant.

 JUMP TO KEY SECTIONS

-Before getting Google Assistant up and running on your Galaxy Watch 4 and 5, make sure you’ve installed the Assistant app on your smartphone.
+Before getting Google Assistant up and running on your Galaxy Watch, make sure you’ve installed the Assistant app on your smartphone.
 Is it installed?
 Good.
 Now, restart your phone and watch.
 Once both devices are up and running, follow the steps below.

 - Open the Play Store on your watch, then scroll down to the My Apps button.
 Tap it.

 - You should see Assistant has a pending update.
 Tap Update beneath it to update the app.

 - Once the update completes, tap Open.

 - Tap Get started to begin Assistant’s set up on your watch.

 - Tap Open on phone to activate on the next screen to continue the process on your phone.
 You may have to wait a while for your phone to connect to your watch.